NazranKhondokar/continuousLearning/spring-boot/best-practices/README.md

         return new OpenAPI()
                 .info(new Info()
                         .title("My Spring Boot API")
-                        .description("This is the API documentation for my Spring Boot application.")
+                        .description("This is the API documentation.")
                         .version("1.0.0")
                         .contact(new Contact()
                                 .name("Nazran Khondokar")